sourcecrypto/sourcecrypto.github.io/library/readme.md

 Example:

-[Title] <br/>
+[Title] \
-Link = ["Blah.com"]<br/>
+Link = ["Blah.com"]\
-Description = "Blah blah \n blah blah"<br/>
+Description = "Blah blah \n blah blah"\
-Tags = ["Blah", "Blah-blah"]<br/>
+Tags = ["Blah", "Blah-blah"]\

->**For any label that can potentially have multiple values it must always be ["bracketed"] even though sometimes there is only one value.**
+>**For any label that can potentially have multiple values it must always be ["bracketed"] even though sometimes there is only one value.**\
->**Also, all entries have to have the same fields and format**
+>**Also, all entries have to have the same fields and format**\
->**If you use \n for a newline, you can't actually use a newline, the open " and closing " must be on the same line**
+>**If you use \n for a newline, you can't actually use a newline, the open " and closing " must be on the same line**\
->**Also, be careful any quoted text in a description doesn't use  a " quotation mark otherwise it'll not work.**
+>**Be careful any text copied from another site for a description doesn't have a " quotation mark.
+Change to '**

-The entry name can be short and to the point subject related and a nubmer if many entries are for similar content.
+The title of the content is the name of the each entry.
-Description can be whatever text is valuable to communicate, and sometimes requires creativity.
-You can leave out title or author labels if they don't apply to a particular resource.
+Description can be whatever text is valuable to communicate, typically copied directly from the source, sometimes requires creativity.

-Here is an example of a "Crypto Library—Super Source" toml file, currently in progress:
+Our first ever toml file that can be seen as a reference is:

 https://github.com/infominer33/Crypto-library/blob/master/library/general_knowledge/101.toml

 These files will have the same name as the discord channel `channel_name.toml

-The short list of directories that I personally would prioritize for this (but if you're volunteering, by all means, go ahead and work on whatever you like):
+The short list of directories that I personally would prioritize for this (but if you're volunteering, by all means, go ahead and work on whatever you like).
+Even copying the links from the library history into files will be helpful and then I can go and enter them into toml format.

 #evaluation
 #economics